fabiolauria/RiboAbacus/README.md

 ### Before starting

-Place ?RiboAbacus.c? in the same folder of the .txt file(s) that will be used as input (see below for more details on the input files).
+Place RiboAbacus.c in the same folder of the .txt file(s) that will be used as input (see below for more details on the input files).

 ------------------------------------------------------------------------

 ### Compile and execute RiboAbacus

-Using a Linux command-line interface: open a bash shell and type the following line to compile 'RiboAbacus.c' and generate the executable file (that will be placed in the same folder of 'RiboAbacus.c')
+Using a Linux command-line interface: open a bash shell and type the following line to compile RiboAbacus.c and generate the executable file (that will be placed in the same folder of 'RiboAbacus.c')

      gcc -o RiboAbacus RiboAbacus.c -lm